2nafish117/learn-dx11/engine/README.md

 # TODO

-1. camera class
-2. mesh class
-3. dear imgui and its graphing extension
-4. eastl and eastl memory allocators
+1. eastl and eastl memory allocators
+2. camera class
+3. mesh class
-5. model loading
+4. model loading
+5. dear imgui nicer fonts, styling
 6. deferred rendering
 7. maybe factor so i can switch the rendering type on the fly? (think about this, but need not execute if too complex for me rn)
 8. cmake shader autocopy on shader changes/compile shaders using external compiler?
+9. imgui graphing extension
-9. tracy profiler
+10. tracy profiler